HIMSNews Brief

 The numbers

-• Options market implying ~15% swing in either direction at the Q1 print, with no analyst consensus on beat vs. miss
+• Options market implying a ~15% swing in either direction at the Q1 print; analysts are split on beat vs. miss

-• HIMS trades at 20.5x fwd P/E against $2.3bn TTM revenue — a multiple that assumes the weight-loss growth story is durable
+• HIMS trades at 20.5x fwd P/E against $2.3bn TTM revenue — a multiple that assumes durable weight-loss growth

 • Next catalyst: Q1 earnings imminent; watch weight-loss segment contribution as a share of total revenue vs. analyst consensus